using CairoMakie

 16.7 Robustness to noise and sampling

-Let’s verify this:
+Let’s verify that numerically:

 noise_levels = [0.01, 0.05, 0.1, 0.2, 0.3]